MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 - Data from oko.press - data, courtesy of OKO.press team (https://oko.press/)
 - Data from liar - https://www.cs.ucsb.edu/~william/data/liar_dataset.zip
 - Data from politifact - https://www.kaggle.com/datasets/shivkumarganesh/politifact-factcheck-data

+### Data augmentation
+Augmentation in case of images is a easy task but how to deal with it in case of sequence where order matters?
+The idea behind this approach is to use model with dropout as augmentation - embeddings for the same sentence will be different due to usage of dropout (inspired by [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821)).

 ### Creation of weak supervised dataset
 Idea behind this approach was inspired by paper [Weakly Supervised Learning for Fake News Detection on Twitter](https://ieeexplore.ieee.org/document/8508520) where authors created training dataset by assuming that all posts from trustworthy page is truth and from troll website is fake.
 As the extension of this method could be used some metrics from [Computational Propaganda in  Poland:  False Amplifiers and the Digital Public  Sphere](https://blogs.oii.ox.ac.uk/politicalbots/wp-content/uploads/sites/89/2017/06/Comprop-Poland.pdf), where various methods have been used to identify troll accounts.